RaidcoreGG/api-cdi/AddonHost/API/README.md

 It is recommended to store the struct somewhere in a globally accessible variable you can include in all your files.
 Example below.

+Check out the [functions readme](FUNCTIONS.md) on details to each API function.

 `Shared.h`
 ```cpp
 #ifndef SHARED_H